andrewdisley/realchange-cms/hugo/content/_index.md

-    If everyone who lives, works or visits Wigan & Leigh donates, together we can make a Real Change on homelessness!
+    If everyone who lives, works or visits Wigan & Leigh donates, together we can make a Real Change to homelessness!
   button:
     text: Donate and make a real change
     url: 'https://www.justgiving.com/campaign/realchangewiganandleigh'